littlemisslilycane/SubRedditAPI/README.md

 # SubRedditAPI - Web Exercise

-# Project Title

 This RESI API application acts like a wrapper for the /r/subreddit API call.
 Given a subreddit name it returns the list of articles under it as JSON object.